tarwn/lessthandot-hugo/blogs/content/posts/2011-10-06-sql-server-2008-service-pack.md

   - sql server 2008

 ---
-SQL Server 2008 Service Pack 3 has been released. be aware that you can&#8217;t use this for SQL Server 2008 R2
+SQL Server 2008 Service Pack 3 has been released. be aware that you can't use this for SQL Server 2008 R2

 A couple of enhancements in Microsoft SQL Server 2008 Service Pack 3 are :